oPensyLar/find-ad-user/README.md

 - Add srv.txt (Add you hosts)
 - Add users to find on users-to-find
+- Change line 18 for you SSH/AD user
+- Change line 19 for you SSH/AD password

 After this you already for install Python package dependecies